Gonzaga, Baylor remain atop AP Top 25; UConn in at No. 25 - WHIZ News

 UCONN RISING

 Dan Hurley was hired in 2018 to try rebuilding a UConn program that had fallen from the elite.
-The Huskies reached the national championship game in 2014 but went to the NCAA Tournament only one more time before Hurley was lured from Rhode Island.
+The Huskies won the national championship in 2014 but went to the NCAA Tournament only one more time before Hurley was lured from Rhode Island.

 UConn won 19 games before the remainder of last season was canceled due to the coronavirus pandemic and the Huskies reached a milestone in this week’s poll, entering at No. 25.